sinnerschrader/sinnerschrader-reboot/src/jobs/senior-strategist-frankfurt.md

   SinnerSchrader is one of the leading design and technology agencies in Europe with a focus on the design and development of digital products and services.
-  More than 500 employees work on the digital transformation for companies such as Audi, comdirect bank, ERGO, Telefónica, TUI, Unitymedia and VW.
+  More than 500 employees work on the digital transformation for companies such as ADAC, Audi, Bosch, comdirect bank and VW.
 SinnerSchrader was founded in 1996, has been listed on the stock exchange since 1999 and has studios in Hamburg, Berlin, Frankfurt am Main, Munich, Zurich and Prague.
 SinnerSchrader has been part of Accenture Interactive since April 2017.

   We are currently looking for a Senior Strategist (f/m/x/-) for our Frankfurt office.